How do you find a lender to approve your unsecured personal loan when you have a high debt to income (DTI) ratio?

 People in delinquency with a DTI that is too high rarely qualify for a new loan.
 However, being behind on payments actually speeds the settlement process along.
 Creditors fear to lose the entire balance and are more willing to negotiate once you have funded the escrow account.

 Lengthen Payment Terms

-Increasing the monthly income that you can document is the second way to improve your DTI ratio, and enhance your chances of an online lender approving your personal loan request.
+Increasing the monthly income that you can document is the second way to lower your debt to income ratio, and enhance your chances of a personal loan approval.
 You can boost the amount of revenue you show with a second or side job, requesting a joint account, or by utilizing a co-signer.

-Requesting a joint account is another way to demonstrate greater revenue and more diversified cash flow.
-Both factors enhance your odds of approval.
-If your spouse also works, adding his or her salary into the mix may help.
-Two salaries are more reliable than one, and present a safer bet for banks.
-Think diversification.
+Requesting a joint account is another way to improve your DTI ratio.
+If your spouse also works, adding his or her salary into the mix also inflates the denominator of this percentage.

-Adding a co-signer does not directly improve your percentage.
-However, a co-signer does lower the overall risk you present to the lender because the co-signer is also responsible for tapping into his or her income if you fall behind on payments – something that is very likely when your existing obligations consume too much of your monthly revenues.
+Adding a co-signer does not directly improve your DTI percentage.
+However, a co-signer does lower the overall risk you present to the lender because this person is also responsible for tapping into his or her income if you fall behind on payments – something that is very likely when your existing obligations consume too much of your monthly revenues.